morsssss/benmorss.com/content/rock-theory/say-it-aint-so.md

   - alt-rock
 ---

-The other day, I was listening to Weezer’s first album - the “Blue Album”.
+The other day, I was listening to Weezer’s first album - the self-titled “Blue Album”.
 It’s one of those records where, each time I hear it, I like it more.
 I just love what this record achieves sonically and culturally.
 Each time through, songs like “In the Garage” pack a weightier emotional punch.
 Each time through, I’m just more glad this record exists in the world.

 But I’m still a theory nerd.
 And this time around, when I got to “Say It Ain’t So”, something unusual caught my attention: a G chord that contains both a B<span class="flat">♭</span> and a B<span class="natural">♮</span>.